tayhalll12c/osTicket-Prereqs/README.md

 <img src="https://i.imgur.com/i6EFWrx.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Type in the credentials from the MySQL configuration wizard.
+Type in the credentials from the MySQL configuration wizard from earlier.
 In this case, the username is "root" and whichever password was created.
 </p>
 <br />